‘Hollywood Babylon’: The most salacious Old Hollywood scandals

 “The inability to fend off Gable’s advances constituted a failure on her part – not Gable’s,” wrote Peterson.
 “She spent the rest of her life trying to compensate for that failure, believing that the guilt was hers and hers alone.”

 Clara Bow and the “animal lover” rumors

-Clara Bow was an American actress who rose to stardom in silent film during the 20s and successfully made the transition to the so-called talkies (a.k.a. films with sound) after 1927.
-Bow was an It girl, a sex symbol, a woman who personified the Roaring Twenties.
+Clara Bow was an American actress who rose to stardom in silent film during the 1920s and successfully made the transition to the so-called talkies (a.k.a. films with sound) after 1927.
+Bow was an It girl, a sex symbol, and a woman who personified the Roaring Twenties.